Slaves of the Mastery: Plot summary

 While on a night watch, Bowman is approached by an ancient, one-eyed hermit known as "Dogface", who tells Bowman that, as the son of the prophet (Bowman's mother, Ira Hath, is descended from the ancient prophet, Ira Manth), he has great powers that belong to the Singer people.
 Bowman tests these new powers by speaking with a cow, moving a stick without touching it, and later speaking to a cat, Mist, that Dogface leaves behind.
-Mist's ambition is to learn how to fly, but as Bowman's powers are initially limited and untested, he doesn't and can't teach Mist.
+Mist's ambition is to learn how to fly, but as Bowman's powers are initially limited and untested, he cannot teach Mist.

-Meanwhile, Mumpo, another Manth slave, joins the Manaxa.
-The Manaxa is a fight where two competitors attempt to stab each other with spiked armor until either one dies or is driven out of the arena, and is considered a great honor to compete in the Mastery.
-He shows considerable talent at this and at the wedding kills the reigning champion and heavy favourite.
+Meanwhile, Mumpo, another Manth slave, joins the Manaxa, a prestigious fight where two competitors attempt to stab each other with spiked armor until either one dies or is driven out of the arena.
+Mumpo shows considerable skill and, at the wedding, kills the reigning champion and heavy favourite.

-At the wedding Sisi and Ortiz both fall for people other than those intended, Sisi for Bowman and Ortiz for Kestrel, and chaos ensues.
-Zohon, believing he is rescuing Sisi from the Mastery, instigates a battle against Ortiz and his men; however the entire population of the Mastery, bound by the Master's will, attacks and outnumbers Zohon's army.
-Mumpo begins searching for Kestrel to try to save her in the chaos, killing anyone he encounters whether they be Mastery Citizens or in the Johjan Guards.
-Bowman, using his mind powers, engages in a mind duel with the Master.
-Kestrel and Ortiz come in.
-Bowman is temporarily distracted and the Master exploits this and commands Ortiz to kill Kestrel.
+At the wedding, Sisi and Ortiz both fall for people other than those intended, Sisi for Bowman and Ortiz for Kestrel, and chaos ensues.
+Zohon, believing he is rescuing Sisi from the Mastery, instigates a battle against Ortiz and his men; however, the entire population of the Mastery, bound by the Master's will, attacks and outnumbers Zohon's army.
+Mumpo begins searching for Kestrel to try to save her in the chaos, killing anyone he encounters whether they be Mastery citizens or Johjan guards.
+Bowman, using his psychic powers, engages in a mind duel with the Master.
+Kestrel and Ortiz enter.
+Bowman is temporarily distracted and the Master exploits this, commanding Ortiz to kill Kestrel.
 Despite his love for her, he is unable to resist the Master's will and obeys.
 With the sword centimeters from her heart, Bowman kills the Master and Ortiz is released from his will.
 Mumpo enters the room and sees Ortiz with his arms around Kestrel, and gets the wrong idea.
 Mumpo smashes Ortiz's head and breaks his neck.
 Released from his power, the Master's army dissipates and sets about destroying the city in a frenzy, and Zohon seizes control.

 Finally free to leave, Ira Hath asserts that they must seek out the homeland, as "the wind is rising".
-Though many of the Manth people choose to stay behind and make a life for themselves where they are, a small group resolve to trust in Ira's prophecy, and together along with Sisi and her servant Lunki, they set out in search of the homeland.
+Though many of the Manth people choose to stay and make a life for themselves, a small group resolve to trust in Ira's prophecy, and together along with Sisi and her servant Lunki, they set out in search of the homeland.